SBRG/precise-db/README.md

 Additional options are included as flags.
 Decreasing tolerance (e.g. `-t 1e-3`) will reduce runtime, but will also reduce the final number of independent components.

 ## Notebooks
-The Jupyter notebook `exploratory_analysis.ipynb` walks users through the data files and includes a few small functions for interrogating i-modulons.
+The Jupyter notebook `exploratory_analysis.ipynb` walks users through the data files and includes a few small functions for interrogating iModulons.

 Requirements:
 Python 3.6 or greater

-pandas>=0.24.2
-matplotlib>=3.0.3
-scipy>=1.2.1
-mpi4py>=3.0.1
-scikit-learn>=0.20.3
-numpy>=1.16.4
+Conda environment specifications are listed in `environment.yml`
+Versions of `scikit-learn` above `0.20.3` cause an error when performing ICA.